authcompanion/authcompanion2/documentation/docs/guide/integrate.md

 }
 ```
 Passing the verification step allows the request to access the API resources - any errors should deny the request.

+## With Frontend Clients

+After a user's successful account registration or login, AuthC will save the users JWT in local storage and Refresh token as a cookie, then redirect the user to your frontend application.

+With the token your web application can now:
+- Retrieve the token from local storage and add it as a Bearer HTTP `authentication` header with JavaScript when calling backend APIs/services.
+- Check if a user is logged in by seeing if the JWT variable is set.
+If it isn't redirect the user to the login page.
+- Decode the JWT on the client to access data in the payload - which provides more information about the user.
+- Logout a user by simply deleting the token on the client side, so that it can't be used for subsequent API calls.
+- Trigger a logout and redirect the user to login again if an API response comes back with a validitation error that a token is expired/invalid.
+- Refresh the token, should it expire, using the Refresh Token cookie set by AuthCompanion.